 Also – it might be better to sit in the front of the car rather than the back.
 This way, you look like you’re getting a lift from a friend, rather than an Uber driver.
 If taxi drivers hassle me when I’m waiting for an Uber, I tell them “esperando por un amigo” (I’m waiting for a friend).
 You could also say that the driver worked for your hotel, if anyone was ever to ask.
 But I’ve never had a single problem!

-On multiple visits at the end of 2019, I tried to order an Uber in Cancun Airport and received the message “Uber is currently unavailable in your area”.
+On multiple visits to Cancun, I’ve tried to order an Uber in Cancun Airport and received the message “Uber is currently unavailable in your area”.
 Having spoken to local friends, I’m told that Uber cars are not allowed to go to airports in Mexico, so chances are you won’t be able to take one from the airport.
 You should be able to take one to the airport, though.

 I’ve heard reports that some drivers will park in the carpark, and walk inside to meet you at the pickup point, before walking you back to their car and paying for parking.
 However, I was unable to even try to order a car when I was at the airport.

 The above mentions of violence may put you off using Uber.
 But, in my experience, its always been safe to take Uber in Cancun.
 You should take some precautions, though.
 As mentioned above, it’s best to order your Uber away from any taxi ranks.

-On the flip-side, taxis may not be any safer than Ubers.
+On the flip-side, taxis may not be any safer than Uber cars.
 I’ve heard reports of unlicenced cabbies robbing tourists, and recently 12 taxi drivers were arrested after being found with drugs and weapons.
 At least with Uber, the driver’s name and licence plate are recorded and your location is being GPS tracked through your phone – so they have accountability.